How to Appeal Your Disability Case to Federal District Court

 How Much Will I Have to Pay an Attorney?

 A disability attorney cannot collect a fee unless benefits are awarded to you and the court approves the fee.
-After a favorable decision (approval of benefits) is issued, your attorney will file a fee petition under the Equal Access to Justice Act (EAJA) asking that reasonable attorney’s fees be paid.
+After a favorable decision (approval of benefits) is issued, your attorney will file a fee petition under Section 406(b) asking that reasonable attorney’s fees be paid.
 This amount cannot exceed 25% of the amount of disability back benefits awarded to you.
 The SSA will then withhold this amount from your award and pay it directly to the attorney.
 If you filed a waiver for filing fees, this amount will also be held back from your award.